u1i/snippets/uli-bio.md

+# Summary

+Uli Hitzel drives innovation at the intersection of AI, technology, and human connection.
+Through writing, teaching, and ecosystem building, he empowers individuals and industries to thrive in a rapidly changing world.

+# Bio

 Uli Hitzel is a digital technologist passionate about artificial intelligence, automation, and emerging technologies.
 He helps established companies at crucial growth stages to build and lead cross-functional teams tasked with driving innovation and business transformation.

 Uli has worked on high-impact AI projects involving transitions to new eras of digital manufacturing, leveraging artificial intelligence and digital twins to improve processes and outcomes.
 He has experience helping companies integrate cutting-edge technologies, hire and empower talented professionals, build collaborative ecosystems, and quickly adapt to changing environments.